opencog/lg-atomese/opencog/nlp/lg-dict/README.md

   part of the beauty of the disjunct style.

   Right now, this is low priority, since only Russian currently has a non-trivial morphology, and we don't handle Russian.
-The other reason is that SuReal and MicroPlanning are the only users of this system, and those are also ignorant of morphology.

 * The format of the word-disjunct association in the AtomSpace does not indicate which dictionary the disjuncts came from.
 This prevents